The significance of choosing sustainable income funds in drawdown

 May 12, 2021 9:30:00 AM

-In our latest blog, we discover why it’s important for your clients to a sustainable level of income when entering drawdown and how you can help your clients choose the right funds to meet their income needs for life.
+In our latest blog, we discover why it’s important for your clients to have a sustainable level of income when entering drawdown and how you can help your clients choose the right funds to meet their income needs for life.

 Few financial decisions carry greater importance to your client than selecting how to draw their defined contribution pension benefits.
 And your role in helping them choose the correct product and/or strategy is paramount to ensuring their income needs remain met for the duration of retirement.